Ubiquitous non-Majorana Zero-Bias Conductance Peaks in Nanowire Devices: Supplemental Material for 'Ubiquitous non-Majorana Zero-Bias Conductance Peaks in Nanowire Devices'

-In Fig. \ref{figS3} we examine ABS in a second device of the same overall geometry.
-The apparent g-factor extracted from the dispersion of ABS in magnetic field can vary strongly with only minor variations in gate voltage.
+In Fig. \ref{figS3} we examine ABS in Device A. The apparent g-factor extracted from the dispersion of ABS in magnetic field can vary strongly with only minor variations in gate voltage.
 This is due to quantum dot singlet-doublet physics: in the even-parity regime the resonance is pinned to the gap and moves above the gap at higher field, leaving the gap edge to be the lowest energy resonance.
 In the odd-parity regime the resonance exhibits opposite behavior: it moves towards zero bias in magnetic field.
 At the transition between the even- and odd- parity regimes the competition of two opposite field behaviors causes the apparent g-factor to be strongly reduced.